raychcom/raychcom.github.io/index.md

     - label: "Guppy Livestream"
       url: "https://www.twitch.tv/raych_com"
 read_time: false
-excerpt: "Curated soundtracks, pet-powered chaos, and digital experiments by Raych 🐢"
+excerpt: "Curated soundtracks.
+Pet chaos.
+Digital experiments.
+By me, Raych 🐢"
 intro:
   - excerpt: 'Updates weekly.
-Expect playlists, photos, and projects — all from a data wrangler with a fish tank.'
+Expect playlists, pets, and projects — all from a data wrangler with a fish tank.'
 ---

-Welcome to **raych.com** — my little corner of the internet, powered by music, metadata, and mild chaos.
+Welcome to **raych.com** — my little corner of the internet.
+Powered by music, curiosity, and caffeine. ©

 Explore weekly playlists, live streams, and whatever else I'm noodling on.